Lugs & Connectors

 TNS Earthing System VS TN-C, TN-C-S, IT

-A TN-C earthing system is similar to a TN-S system, but in this case the earth conductor (C) is also used as the neutral conductor.
-This means that the earth conductor is connected to both the neutral point of the electrical supply and to a metallic structure that is buried in the ground.
-TN-C systems are typically used in smaller installations, such as in single-phase residential dwellings.
+A TN-C earthing system is similar to a TN-S system.
+In this system, the earth conductor (C) also serves as the neutral conductor.
+The earth conductor connects both the neutral point of the electrical supply and a metallic structure buried in the ground.
+Typically, smaller installations, such as single-phase residential dwellings, use TN-C systems.

 TNS earthing systems are generally less expensive to install and maintain than other types of earthing systems, such as IT systems.
 There are several reasons why TNS earthing systems may be less expensive to install and maintain.